-Not only that, but the bright red color of cranberries brings healthful phytonutrients, but also adds a pop of color to everyday meals and snacks and festive touches to holiday meals, Jones explains.
+Not only that, but the bright-red color of cranberries brings healthful phytonutrients and adds a pop of color to everyday meals and snacks and festive touches to holiday meals, Jones explains.

 But even though they’re only in season for a short part of the year, there are many options for eating cranberries year-round, Jones explains, like in snacks or dishes with frozen and dried cranberries, cranberry juices and sauces.
 And don’t worry: The beneficial polyphenolics are present in these forms as well.

-For example, cranberry juice cocktail usually contains about 27 percent cranberry juice and has about 36 mg of PACs in a 10-ounce glass.
-According to Jones, this amount has been shown in human clinical trials to effectively reduce the incidence of recurrent urinary tract infections (UTIs).
+For example, cranberry juice cocktail usually contains about 27 percent cranberry juice and has about 36 milligrams of PACs in a 10-ounce glass.
+According to Jones, this amount has been shown in human clinical trials to effectively reduce the incidence of recurrent urinary tract infections.

 “The effectiveness of a variety of cranberry products in protecting the urinary tract was systematically reviewed in a recent article in the Journal of Urology,” she adds.
 “The authors stated that the evidence shows that cranberries decrease the number of UTIs, particularly in people with recurrent UTIs.”

-For recipe ideas on how to incorporate the berry and its benefits all years, visit the U.S. Cranberries website.
+For recipes and ideas on how to incorporate the berry and its benefits all year, visit the U.S. Cranberries website.

 And you'll see personalized content just for you whenever you click the My Feed .